-CF - 3.3 Promote high quality design and site planning for the construction of capital facilities, taking into consideration future climate related stressors.
+CF - 3.3 Promote high quality design and site planning for the construction of capital facilities.

 CF - 3.4 Provide outreach and notification to encourage the involvement of citizens in the siting of capital facilities.

 CF - 3.5 Require that new capital facilities, including road improvements, are designed to enhance adjacent community assets such as parks, landmarks, and historic sites.